ezra-bible-app/ezrabibleapp.net/features.md

   * Lookup all verses of a tag in the context of a book or verse list (show verses in small popup).
   * Export a tagged verse list to a document.
   * Show tag statistics for the currently opened book.
+  * The last used tag can be used quickly with a dedicated button.

 ### Note taking